-Congratulations to the members who have completed the Cabochon course.
-Eleven members have completed the Cabochon courses from November 2019, and new enquiries for courses are regularly received.
+Congratulations to the members who have completed the Cabochon Course.
+Eleven members have completed the Cabochon courses from November 2019, and new inquiries for courses are regularly received.
 This shows that our efforts to establish our workshop has attracted new members for our club.

 Batemans Bay Heritage Museum

 Have a look at this lot of beautiful agates that were donated to our club by Barrie and Jennie.
 Barrie has recently finished polishing this collection of 150 agates and thunder eggs.

 Pictured with our club president Max, is Rod Slockee, a Walbunja person.
 Rod is here being presented with some artifacts which were collected some years ago by the late husband of Val Byrne, in the Lake George area of NSW.
 Rod will return these items to the representatives of the Pejar Umalla people from the Goulburn area.

 Please note: due to bushfire damage this site is no longer accessible.

 Les and David unloading crusher dust.

 Garry presenting Max, Club President, with the first stool for use in the workshop.

 John and Max trying out a lapidary saw.

 Our first Open Day for the Workshop!